PUC rejects investigating increased Enbridge oil shipments

 The appeals court held oral arguments on March 23.
 A decision, which could halt work on the pipeline, is due by June 21.

 Enbridge began building the new Line 3 in December after a six-year regulatory fight.
-The company says the new pipeline is a major safety improvement over the current Line 3, which is corroding and operating at 51% capacity.
+The company said the new pipeline is a major safety improvement over the existing Line 3, which is corroding and operating at 51% capacity.

-Opponents say new Line 3 — which partly follows a new route — will open a new region of Minnesota lakes, rivers and wild rice waters to oil spill degradation, as well as exacerbate climate change.
+Opponents said the new Line 3 — which partly follows a new route — will open a new region of Minnesota lakes, rivers and wild rice waters to oil-spill degradation, as well as exacerbate climate change.

 Mike Hughlett • 612-673-7003